 - The Ritz-Carlton

 - TownPlace Suites

 - W Hotels

 Marriott International was founded in 1927 by J. Willard Marriott in Washington, D.C.
-In 2020, the chain has more than 7,000 in 131 countries and territories.
+As of 2021, the chain has more than 8,100 hotels in 131 countries and territories.

 Marriott offers members several different ways to earn rewards points.